southrivertech/titansftp.pub/cloud-marketplace/linux-x64/tnent/gettingstarted.md

 Once you have securely connected to the instance over SSH, the initial Titan administrator account needs to be configured.
 To configure the Titan administrator account, use the following command and supply your new administrator credentials.
 It's imporant to use a complex password consisting of a minimum of 8 characters in length, both upper and lower case, one or more numbers, and one or more special characters consisting of the following characters "(~!@#$%^&*_-+=`|\\(){}[]:;\"'<>,.?/)"

 ```
-sudo /opt/southriver/srxserver/srxserver /LASINIT /username=`<admin-username>` /password=`<admin-password>`
+sudo /opt/southriver/srxserver/srxserver /LASINIT /username='<admin-username>' /password='<admin-password>'
 ```

-Once the Titan administrative credentials have been established, you can now connect to the Titan web-based admin console through your web-browser by pointing it to https://`<ipaddress>`:41443.
+Once you see the success message for creating the admin account you can hit ctrl+c to return to the shell.
+Now you can connect to the Titan web-based admin console through your web-browser by pointing it to https://<ipaddress>:41443.

 Note that this is a secure connection.
 However, since Titan is using a temporary certificate, you will see a security warning in the browser.
 Proceed past the security warning and log in to the Titan Admin console.
 At this point you will be able to configure the Titan application including adding your own TLS certificate.